reFraw/CATIA2/README.md

 ### Notes
 1) The inspiration for the writing of this project comes from the TAMI tool (https://github.com/Djack1010/tami) used during my internship and thesis work.
-2) Currently work only on WSL.
+2) Use WSL if you are on Windows.